oss-mindware/AutoGPT-Mindware/README.md

 ### 1. Install AutoGPT & Mindware

-To install AutoGPT and the Mindware plugin, make sure Docker is runner and execute the following command in a directory of your choosing:
+To install AutoGPT and the Mindware plugin, make sure Docker is running and execute the following command in a directory of your choosing:

 #### For Mac, Linux, or WSL: